edhowland/vish/Syntax.md

 - Percent - '%' - Used to execute a block or lambda
 - Tilde - '~' - Used to create an object/dictionary

+### Future reserved sigils

+The following sigils are reserved for a future implementation of the Vish compiler.
+They are mostly syntatic sugar for more explicit method calls.

+- '^' - The key member of a PairType variable.
+- '&' The value member of a PairType.
+- '@' - Expand a macro definition in place.
+(Not really a runtime component)

+The latter '@' sigil is used during compile time.
+You can think of   it as an inlined function call.

 ## Program

 A program in Vish is 0 or more statements or comments delimited by new lines or semicolons.